scrapy/scrapy/docs/index.rst

     Use :mod:`asyncio` and :mod:`asyncio`-powered libraries.

 :doc: `topics/class-methods`
-    Instantiate Scrapy objects from others.
+    Instantiate Scrapy objects from the crawler or from settings.

 .. _extending-scrapy: